 The ECB has persistently argued against private sector involvement (PSI), correctly forecasting that it would increase contagion risks, and Draghi could offer himself a pat on the back for that.

 However, he is unlikely to join ECB policymaker Athanasios Orphanides, who last week called for a reversal of PSI.
-Draghi is expected to merely say that the country has to stick to the conditions of the EU/IMF aid programme.
+Draghi is expected to merely say that the country has to stick to the conditions of the EU/IMF aid program.

 Analysts also see the ECB remaining tight-lipped on its opinion about providing the IMF with euro zone central bank funds to help countries mired in the debt crisis, being careful not to close the door on that option.